collective/smtp2zope/README.txt

 URL:

   call this URL with the email as a post-request.
-Authentication can be included in URL: http://username:password@yourHost/...
+Authentication can be included in URL: http://username:password@example.org/some-page

 MAXBYTES:

-  optional: only forward mails < MAXBYTES to URL
+  optional: only forward mails with a size of less than MAXBYTES to the URL

 So a test run could look like this::